Becoming a public policy advisor or analyst offers a unique chance to make a real difference in the lives of millions of Canadians.

 This country faces complex policy challenges in many domains, from healthcare and housing to the environment and social welfare.
 There is steady demand for skilled policy leaders who can develop effective solutions and drive positive change.

-In this interview, she shares some of her own fascinating background in public policy and explains what to expect from the new course.
+In this interview, he shares some of his own fascinating background in public policy and explains what to expect from the course.

-Q. Caroline, can you tell us a bit about your education and professional background?
+Q. Ryan, can you tell us a bit about your education and professional background?

 Q. What inspired you to pursue a policy role?